-group because and is are mor time that the Clinic has been able to provide patients with facilities for continuing their school studies.
-Following the move of the clinic to the spacious new wing at the Manitoba Rehabilitation Hospital Helville H. Pearce. who for the past 10 years has taught in both suburban Winnipeg and rural Manitoba, was taken on staff as part-time teacher and tutor, and soon after a small classroom was made available to him and his students.
+The Sanatorium Board warmly congratulates seven young patients at the Cen-tral Tuberculosis Clinic who have written final examinations in a number of high school subjects.
+The Board is particularly proud of this group because this is the first time that the Clinic has been able to provide patients with facilities for continuing their school studies.
+Following the move of the clinic to the spacious new wing at the Manitoba Rehabilitation Hospital Helville H. Pearce, who for the past 10 years has taught in both suburban Winnipeg and rural Manitoba, was taken on staff as part-time teacher and tutor, and soon after a small classroom was made available to him and his students.